MakeSchool-Tutorials/Habitual-Swift4/P03-Populating-the-Table-View/content.md

 slug: populate-a-table-view
 ---

+We have an empty table, it's time to get some content showing up.

 # Populating the Table View

 A little about the `UITableViewController`, by default this class conforms to the necessary data source methods.
 These methods are required to populate a `UITableView`.
 Here are the two required methods: